 How long do ZPower batteries last before they need to be exchanged?

 ZPower batteries will last for about a year.
 Your Hearing Care Provider will provide a new battery to you when it is time.

 How long does it take to fully charge a ZPower battery?

 The ZPower Rechargeable System has a smart charger that knows how much the patient discharged their batteries.
-Based on how long the patient wears their hearing aids and the type of streaming they utilize, it will take 2-4 hours on average for a fully recharged battery.
+Based on how long the patient wears their hearing aids and the type of streaming they utilize, it will take up to 7 hours on average for a fully recharged battery.

 Can disposable batteries be used with the ZPower System?

 Yes, they can!
 Should you forget to charge your hearing aids or take your charger during travel, you can remove the ZPower batteries and replace them with zinc-air batteries.
 Just remember to store your ZPower batteries in a safe place and not throw them away!

 Do ZPower batteries change the way hearing aids operate?